cooljeanius/Flight_Freedom/README.txt

 20 Endgame: Mostly gold tweaks.
 The changes I made to the "enemy gold" event varied the amounts too much on difficulty in the changes I did my first playthru with, so these newer amounts should now be small enough in terms of their differences.
 I still might want to reduce them again though.
+On later
+  playthrus: actually give enemies a bit more income so that the scenario has a greater chance of lasting long enough to see some of the events that happen on later turns (which now vary their turn numbers by difficulty), modify AI, capture villages on start for all sides, improve opening cutscene

 Also, this doesn't exactly fit in any particular scenario, but I gave the Drake Guard the Steadfast ability, because otherwise at first glance it looks